iashishbhandari/ABNetworkKit/README.md

 # ABNetworkKit
 A protocol oriented approach to HTTP Networking on iOS.

-ABNetworkKit supports custom data types conforming to three protocols `ABDispatcherProtocol`, `ABOperationProtocol` and `ABRequestProtocol`.
-It also define `ABNetworkTypes` to encapsulate and process certain information required for establishing the underlying URL session.
+ABNetworkKit is a facade of three type-safe Swift constructs: class, struct and enum that conform to `ABDispatcherProtocol`, `ABOperationProtocol` and `ABRequestProtocol` respectively.
+It uses Foundation's URL Loading System to interact with URLs and communicate with servers using standard Internet protocols.
+It defines `ABNetworkTypes` to encapsulate request information, for establishing a URL session and asynchonously handles the incoming data or errors to user defined `NetworkResponse`

 ## Protocols (Swift)